Sign In

 Anthony Hicks

-The victim was getting ready for work in her apartment when she heard a knock at the door.
-It was a black man claiming to be her upstairs neighbor and requesting to use the phone.
-The victim let him into her apartment.
-The man then stole the money from her purse, tied a scarf around the victim, and sexually assaulted her.
-Anthony Hicks was stopped a few days after the crime on a traffic violation and turned into a suspect when someone in jail thought he looked like the police sketch.
+She opened the door to a black man claiming to be her upstairs neighbor and requesting to use the phone.
+The victim let him into her apartment, but once inside, the man stole money from her purse, tied a scarf around her and sexually assaulted her.

 All original DNA testing done on the hairs was inconclusive due to insufficient sample size.
 There was not enough sperm found for testing.
 All serology testing results were inconclusive.